-Documentation of the safety and efficacy of busulfan as a component of a conditioning regimen prior to allogeneic hematopoietic progenitor cell reconstitution is derived from two sources i) analysis of a prospective clinical trial of busulfan injection that involved 61 patients diagnosed with ii) the published reports of randomized, controlled trials that employed high-dose oral busulfan as a component of a conditioning regimen for transplantation, which were identified in a literature review of five established commercial databases.
+Documentation of the safety and efficacy of busulfan as a component of a conditioning regimen prior to allogeneic hematopoietic progenitor cell reconstitution is derived from two sources:

+analysis of a prospective clinical trial of busulfan injection that involved 61 patients diagnosed with various hematologic malignancies, and ii) the published reports of randomized, controlled trials that employed high-dose oral busulfan as a component of a conditioning regimen for transplantation, which were identified in a literature review of five established commercial databases

 Prospective Clinical Trial of Busulfan Injection: The prospective trial was a single-arm, open-label study in 61 patients who received busulfan injection as part of a conditioning regimen for allogeneic hematopoietic stem cell transplantation.
-The study included patients with acute leukemia past first remission (first or subsequent relapse), with high-risk first remission, or with induction failure; chronic myelogenous leukemia (CML) in chronic phase, accelerated phase, or blast crisis; primary refractory or resistant relapsed Hodgkin's disease or non-Hodgkin's lymphoma; and myelodysplastic syndrome Forty-eight percent of patients (29/61) were heavily pretreated, defined as having at least one of the following: prior radiation, greater than or equal to 3 prior chemotherapeutic regimens, or prohematopoietic stem cell transplant.
+The study included patients with acute leukemia past first remission (first or subsequent relapse), with high-risk first remission, or with induction failure; chronic myelogenous leukemia (CML) in chronic phase, accelerated phase, or blast crisis; primary refractory or resistant relapsed Hodgkin's disease or non-Hodgkin's lymphoma; and myelodysplastic syndrome Forty-eight percent of patients (29/61) were heavily pretreated, defined as having at least one of the following: prior radiation, greater than or equal to 3 prior chemotherapeutic regimens, or prior hematopoietic stem cell transplant.
 Seventy-five percent of patients (46/61) were transplanted with

 Patients received 16 busulfan injection doses of 0.8 mg per kg every 6 hours as a two-hour infusion for 4 days, followed by cyclophosphamide 60 mg per kg once per day for two days (BuCy2 regimen).
 All patients received 100% of their scheduled busulfan injection regimen.
-No dose adjustments were made: After one rest day, allogeneic hematopoietic progenitor cells were infused.
-The efficacy parameters in this study were myeloablation (defined as one or more of the following: absolute neutrophil count [ANC] less than $0.5 \times 10^9/L$ , absolute lymphocyte count [ALC] less than $0.1 \times 10^9/L$ , thrombocytopenia defined as a platelet count less than 20,000/mm or a platelet transfusion requirement) and engraftment (AN) greater than or equal to 0.5 x 109/L).
+No dose adjustments were made.
+After one rest day, allogeneic hematopoietic progenitor cells were infused.
+The efficacy parameter in this study were myeloablation (defined as one or more of the following: absolute neutrophil count [ANC] less than 0.5 x 109/L, absolute lymphocyte count [ALC] less than 0.1 x 109/L, thrombocytopenia defined as a platelet count less than 20,000/mm3 or a platelet transfusion requirement) and engraftment (ANC greater than or equal to 0.5 x 109/L).

 All patients (61/61) experienced myeloablation.
-The median time to neutropenia was 4 days.
-All All patients (61/61) experienced myeloablation.
-The median time to neutropenia was 4 days.
-All evaluable patients (60/60) engrafted at a median of 13 days post-transplant (range 9 to 29 days); one patient was considered non-evaluable because he died of a fungal pneumonia 20 days after BMT and before engraftment occurred.
-All but 13 of the patients were treated with prophylactic G-CSF.
-Evidence of donor cell engraftment and chimerism was documented in all patients who had a chromosomal sex marker or leukemic marker (43/43), and no patient with chimeric evidence of allogeneic engraftment suffered a later loss of the allogeneic graft.
-There were no reports of graft failure in the overall study. population.
-The median number of platelet transfusions per patient was 6, and the median number of ed blood cell transfusions per patient was 4.
+The median time to neutropenia was 4 days, All evaluable patients (60/60) engrafted at a median of 13 days post-transplant (range 9 to 29 days); one patient was considered non-evaluable because he died of a fungal pneumonia 20 days after BMT and before engraftment occurred.
+All but 13 of the patients were treated with prophylactic G-CSF Evidence of donor cell engraftment and chimerism was documented in all patients who had a chromosomal sex marker or leukemic marker (43/43), and no patient with chimeric evidence of allogeneic engraftment suffered a later loss of the allogeneic graft.
+There were no reports of graft failure in the overall study population.
+The median number of platelet transfusions per patient was 6, and the median number of